universalmind303/food-database-search-app/README.md

 Some things I would have liked to do given more time.
 - Add better linting to project
+    - Update tslint rules
+    - Add Checkstlye or sonarlint
 - Add ci/cd pipeline
 - Add infrastructure jobs
 - Increase code coverage to 100%
 - Extract properties files to AWS, or other external source.
 - Add UI styling
+- Optimize database queries.
+    - explained below.

+- Add security to UI and backend, as it is currently wide open.
+    - HTTPS
+    - Fine grain cors policy
+    - Oauth or other auth server
+    - more restrictive AWS security groups for the ec2 instance and RDS server.

+An alternative approach i considered for the database.
+Since this tool is only querying data, you could create a view of the data using something like elasticsearch.
+This would give us much more powerful tools for searching the data (Autocomplete, faster responses, Addtional security, etc) while retaining the redundancy and safety of an ACID compliant database.

+This would look something like the following

+source data -> spark transformations -> postgres/s3

+postgres/s3 -> additional spark transformations -> elasticsearch

 #### ETL